VarML/TACR/README.md

-# Transformer Actor-Critic
+# Transformer Actor-Critic with Regularization

 <br/> <br/>

-Transformer Actor-Crtic is an ensemble model that combines transformer and reinforcement learning to train automated stock trading algorithm.
+Transformer Actor-Critic with Regularization is an ensemble model that combines transformer and reinforcement learning to train automated stock trading algorithm.
 We provide package version (conda_stock.yaml), environment, datasets, and model using pytorch.

 <br/> <br/>